-For some adolescents, Direction serves as the point of entry to psychiatric care.
+For some teens, Direction serves as the point of entry to psychiatric care.
 For others who already are engaged in treatment, it provides crisis stabilization when outpatient treatment alone is insufficient or ineffective.
-For those adolescents who do require inpatient level of care, it serves as a step-down program to provide smoother transition back into the community.
+For those kids who do require inpatient level of care, it serves as a step-down program to provide smoother transition back into the community.
 It appeals to parents, patients, and other providers because of its ability to provide a wide array of services in a relatively short period of time.
 It appeals to insurance companies for the same reasons, and because it accomplishes its goals in a more cost-effective way.

 The Treatment Team

 Duncan Gill, MD, is Direction's owner and a Board-Certified in Child and Adolescent Psychiatry as well as General Psychiatry.
 Unlike many other similar programs, he is on-site in Nashua during program hours 5 days per week and actively involved in our clients’ care.